 If you want to rent:

 Most sheltered housing for rent is let through local councils or housing associations.
 There is a small amount of private rental accommodation.
-There may be fewer eligibility criteria to meet if you rent privately, but the rent will probably be higher.
+There may be fewer eligibility criteria and a shorter waiting list if you rent privately, but the rent will probably be higher.

 Each council has its own housing allocation policy.
 Contact your local council housing department and ask if you qualify to apply.